francdente/CMSmall_exam/README.md

 Method: GET

 Description: get all users.
 A cookie with a VALID SESSION ID must be provided.
-The user requesting the deletion of the answer must be an admin.
+The user requesting the list of users must be an admin.

 Request body: _None_